Leonese rock lizard

-The Leonese rock lizard (Iberolacerta galani) is a species of lizard in the family Lacertidae.
+The Leonese rock lizard (Iberolacerta galani), also known as Galan's rock lizard, is a species of lizard in the family Lacertidae.
+The species is indigenous to Spain.

 Geographic range

-I. galani is an endemic species from the Montes de León in northwestern Spain.
+The species I. galani is endemic to the Montes de León in northwestern Spain.

 Etymology

 Its specific name, galani, honors the Corunnan herpetologist Dr. Pedro Galán Regalado for his lifelong dedication to the study of the Iberian herpetofauna and natural history in general.

 Description

 This species, I. galani, is characterized by its relatively large size.
 It is the biggest species of Iberolacerta with females reaching 84 mm snout-to-vent length (SVL).
 It is also characterized by a high number of blue ocelli on the shoulders, and the relatively frequent contact or near-contact between the supranasal and the first loreal scale.

 Habitat

-The Leonese rock lizard inhabits supraforestal habitats with a high-mountain climate.
+The Leonese rock lizard inhabits rocky supraforestal (above the tree line) habitats, at 1,000–2,000 m, with a high-mountain climate.

+Behavior

+As a heliothermic lizard, I.galani relies on basking to regulate its body temperature.Seasonal shifts in thermal preferences have been observed in I. galani, allowing it to maintain effective thermoregulation throughout the year.